gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 Obtaining position fixes from a file is nice and useful, but the real deal for a software-defined receiver is to play with live GNSS signals in real-time.
-This page describes examples of hardware setups, software configurations and general tips for obtaining position fixes (and a collection of side data, delivered in standard formats) with GNSS-SDR.
+This page describes examples of hardware setups, software configurations, and general tips for obtaining position fixes (and a collection of side data, delivered in standard formats) with GNSS-SDR.